 We are incorporated in Delaware and our headquarters are in Skokie, Illinois.
 We are not a company that was formed under the laws of the People's Republic of China.
 However, we have business operations in China, several strategic investors located in China, including Sinopec Capital Co., Ltd. ("Sinopec"), and a core team of technical, business and administrative professionals at our office in Shanghai, which support the ongoing operations and further growth of the business in China.
 We also hold a minority ownership stake in Beijing Shougang LanzaTech Technology Co., Ltd. (the "Shougang Joint Venture").
-We license our technology in China to the Shougang Joint Venture low carbon ethanol at three commercial scale facilities using our process technology, which, in addition to its use as fuel, is transported and processed for use in consumer products.
+We license our technology in China to the Shougang Joint Venture.
+Entities in which the Shougang Joint Venture holds a controlling interest currently produce low carbon ethanol at three commercial scale facilities using our process technology, which, in addition to its use as fuel, is transported and processed for use in consumer products.
 For more information on the Shougang Joint Venture, see the section entitled "Business - Key Collaboration Agreements - Shougang Joint Venture."